-As always, if you wish you can post your research projects onto the Forum.
-There will be many students who will be interested in what you have found out and it will encourage others to take the plunge if you do decide to post.
+As always, if you wish, you can post your research projects onto the Magicka Forum (www.magickaschool.com/forum).
+There will be many students who will be interested in what you have found out, and it will encourage others to take the plunge if you do decide to post.

-As stated above the School would like you to learn the Opening of the Temple by heart.
+As stated above, the Opening of the Temple should be learnt by heart.
 The best way to do this is to actually perform it several times a week with notes at first, weaning yourself gradually away from them.
-Magicka will not be expecting you to learn all its ceremonies by heart (if you want to though, then that's great) but it will make a big difference to be able to recite this often-used ritual without relying on prompts or faltering.
+I will not be expecting you to learn all the ceremonies by heart (if you want to though, then that's great), but it will make a big difference to be able to recite this often-used ritual without relying on prompts or faltering.

 Don't worry yet if you haven't had the chance to assemble all your magical tools.
 Obtaining a container of water, a bowl of salt and a little incense presents no difficulty and instead of an athame you can just as effectively use your finger.
 If you are inclined to allow yourself to feel stupid doing this, then don't.
-Most witches will tell you that tools aren't 100% necessary and that at the end of the day a witch shouldn't have to rely on them to practice.
+Most Witches will tell you that tools aren't 100% necessary, and that at the end of the day a Witch shouldn't have to rely on them to practice.
 The power is worked through you and not through the objects.
-Also, it is probably a good idea to wait for next month's lesson on tools before you start keeping a magical supplies store in business, so that you have a clear idea of what you want before you buy.
+Also, it is probably a good idea to wait for the next lesson on tools before you start keeping a magical supplies store in business, so that you have a clear idea of what you want before you buy.
 You may, in any case, decide to make some, or all of them, by hand.

-Today you are also going to start a number of exercises in preparation for the School's lesson on magic.
-Some of these may surprise you but we hope that we have made our reasoning clear.
+Today you are also going to start a number of exercises in preparation for the lesson on magic.
+Some of these may surprise you but I hope that I have made my reasoning clear.